Michele Dougherty

 Michele Karen Dougherty (born 1962) is a British scientist.
 She is professor of space physics at Imperial College London and the sixteenth Astronomer Royal.
 She is leading uncrewed exploratory missions to Saturn and Jupiter, and is principal investigator for J-MAG – a magnetometer aboard the European Space Agency's Jupiter Icy Moons Explorer.

-She has been elected to serve as President of the Institute of Physics from October 2025 and was appointed to Executive Chair of the Science and Technology Facilities Council in September 2024.
-She was appointed Astronomer Royal in July 2025, making her the first woman in that office.
+She was appointed to Executive Chair of the Science and Technology Facilities Council in September 2024, and was appointed Astronomer Royal in July 2025, making her the first woman in that office.
+She was elected to serve as President of the Institute of Physics from October 2025 but stepped down in January 2026 citing concerns of a conflict of interest with her role at STFC.

 Early life and education

 Michele Dougherty became interested in space when she was ten years old, when her father built a 10-inch telescope through which she saw the moons of Jupiter and Saturn.
 Dougherty learnt no science at secondary school, as the one she attended, chosen because 'I thought, I want to go [to the same school] with my friends', did not teach science.
 Nonetheless, her ability at mathematics led to her admission to read for a science degree (which 'was like learning a new language') at the University of Natal in South Africa, where she was awarded a PhD degree in 1988 for research on wave-particle interactions in dispersive and anisotropic media.